OilStein/servicemanual_rust/README.md

 ## REST endpoints

-General rule: When getting one thing endpoint is device or maintenance.
-When getting multiple things endpoint is devices or maintenances
+General rule: When getting one thing endpoint is /device or /maintenance.
+When getting multiple things endpoint is /devices or /maintenances

 - get /device/{id}
 - get post - /device